-In many cases, the need for regulation is known only after the investment is sunk.
-The existence of sunk costs combined with the fact that the host makes the regulatory decision creates an efficiency argument for the host to bear the costs of this regulation.
-This argument supports a narrow police powers carve-out.
-Contingent contracts or lump sum transfers that are made before the investment is undertaken could in principle offset the host's "regulatory risk" (defined as the risk of bearing the costs caused by regulation).
-For example, if the host can make the right to invest conditional on a side-payment from the investor, then the host can assure itself non-negative expected value from any project that it accepts.
-However practical difficulties limit the use of contingent contracts, and treaty provisions that promote non-discrimination particularly the National Treatment and Most Favored Nation (MFN) clauses-restrict the feasibility of lump sum transfers.
-Thus, a narrow police powers carve-out may lead to an allocation of risk that affects both the distribution of the rents and the efficiency of foreign investments.
+host can assure itself non-negative expected value from any project that it accepts.
+However, practical difficulties limit the use of contingent contracts, and treaty provisions that promote non-discrimination-particularly the National Treatment and Most Favored Nation (MFN) clauses-restrict the feasibility of lump sum transfers.
+Thus, a weak police powers carve-out may lead to an allocation of risk that affects both the distribution of the rents and the efficiency of foreign investments.

 The National Treatment clause requires that foreign investors receive at least as good treatment as domestic investors "in like circumstances"; the MFN clause similarly guarantees investors treatment at least as good as that received by investors from any other foreign country.
 The international tribunal decides whether the foreign and domestic firms are indeed in like circumstances.
-The treaties' investor-to-state provision and the use of international tribunals create an asymmetry between domestic and foreign investors, causing their circumstances to be inherently "unlike".
+The treaties' investor-tostate provision and the use of international tribunals create an asymmetry between domestic and foreign investors, causing their circumstances to be inherently "unlike".
 Thus, there is a tension between the expropriation and the non-discrimination clauses.
-Individually, each of these clauses helps to solve a moral hazard problem, but collectively they might lead to inefficiencies.1 The requirement of National Treatment and MFN makes it difficult for the host to impose stricter requirements on foreign investors in order to offset the increased risk created by the expropriation clause.
-Thus, the non-discrimination clauses create an efficiency argument for courts to adopt a narrow interpretation of regulatory taking, i.e. permit a broad police powers carve-out.
+Individually, each of these clauses helps to solve a moral hazard problem, but collectively they might lead to inefficiencies.3 The requirement of National Treatment and MFN makes it difficult for the host to impose stricter requirements on foreign investors in order to offset the increased risk created by the expropriation clause.
+Thus, the non-discrimination clauses create an efficiency argument for courts to adopt a narrow interpretation of expropriation, i.e. permit a strong police powers carve-out.

-Expropriation clauses appear in almost all of the more than 2200 BITs and modern plurilateral investment treaties, including NAFTA, the Central American - Dominican Republic Free Trade Agreement (CAFTA-DR), and the draft Free Trade Agreement of the Americas (FTAA).
+Expropriation clauses appear in almost all of the more than 2600 BITs and modern plurilateral investment treaties, including NAFTA, the Central American - Dominican Republic Free Trade Agreement (CAFTA-DR), and the draft Free Trade Agreement of the Americas (FTAA).
 The widespread use of expropriation clauses is controversial, not least because of the early experience with NAFTA.
 Interpreting "expropriation" broadly, investors have sued NAFTA governments for actions such as banning a polluting petrol additive (Methanex v.
-US) and refusing to permit a hazardous waste facility (Metalclad v.
+U.S.) and refusing to permit a hazardous waste facility (Metalclad v.
 Mexico).
-These lawsuits have prompted some critics to claim that Chapter 11 benefits multinational corporations at the expense of states' sovereign rights, the environment, and the public good; see Public Citizen (2001) and Mann (2001).
+These lawsuits have prompted some critics to claim that Chapter 11 benefits multinational corporations at the expense of states' sovereign rights, the environment, and the public good; see Public Citizen and Mann (2001).
+Other investment agreements have been used to bring cases against environmental-policy actions of the governments of Bulgaria, Costa Rica, Ecuador, El Salvador, Germany, Mexico, Peru, and Venezuela (Tienhaara, 2008, 2009, forthcoming).